john-warner/Modstache/README.md

 "{directive}".
 The following directives are supported:

 * {if} - the element is rendered or removed based on the model value associated with the "if" directive
+* {root} - process element children using a specified root data object.
 * {oninit} - the associated function is called after the element has been processed
 * {template} - specifies a template to use for an array element
 * {base} - Used to refer to the original object used to fill.
 Eg. {}="textContent:{base}.message"